The Legend of Zelda: A Link to the Past (SNES)

 While this pink blob does appear in the game, he never changes from his standard, happy expression.
 These graphics can only be found in the Japanese version.

-This unused NPC appears alongside the graphics for "The End", which would imply that he was originally meant to appear in the ending sequence somewhere.
+This NPC appears alongside the graphics for "The End", which would imply that he was originally meant to appear in the ending sequence somewhere.
 It's possible he was a Kakariko villager, or potentially a Dark World resident who had returned to normal.
 He appears to be jumping, which would make sense if he was celebrating in the ending.

 Unused Soldier Helmet